 1. Tibetan Mastiff

 There are few dog breeds as grand and majestic as the Tibetan Mastiff.
-Originating from China, they’re the gold standard of guard dogs in Asia.
+Originating from China, they’re pretty much the gold standard for guard dogs in Asia.
 Not only are they fierce protectors of the home, but they also come with a hefty price.

 In fact, the most expensive dog ever sold was a Tibetan Mastiff.
-For just $2 million dollars USD, a golden-haired Tibetan Mastiff was purchased in 2014.
-One more thing – the breeder claimed this dog had “lion’s blood.”
+For just $2 million dollars USD, this golden-haired Tibetan Mastiff was purchased in 2014.
+One more thing: the breeder claimed this dog had “lion’s blood.”
 We’re not buying it – but it sounds like good marketing.

-With such a high price, the Tibetan Mastiff has all the qualities you would want in a protector.
+With such a high price, the Tibetan Mastiff has all the qualities you would want in a protector or guard dog.
 They’re extremely confident, brave and tenacious by nature.
 As long as you treat them well, they’re loyal and loving dogs perfect for guarding your home.

 - For a hefty price of $2 million USD, a Tibetan Mastiff with “lion’s blood” was sold in 2014.